LuckyTrev/2029005-Lakwinder-pal-sharma/array.md

-# Write a Python program to create an array of 5 elements and display the array items Access each individual items through indexes
+# H2 1.Write a Python program to create an array of 5 elements and display the array items Access each individual items through indexes
 ```python
 import arrray as arr
 a= arr.array('d',[10,20,30,40])